COMP122/comp122-s23/format-encodings/notes_03_13.md

          ```
          > One of the main reasons why `mips_subroutine` was provided to you

-      1. Calling mips_subroutine with the no arguements:
+      1. Calling mips_subroutine with the no arguments:
          ```
          Error in .boot.s line 12 column 23: Symbol "arg_0" not found in symbol table.
          ```